CCLab/internetjestdlaludzi/README.md

 ## Builiding locally

+To build and modify this project you need `npm`.

 If you're using yarn, like the original author - @zmilonas - replace all `npm` and `npm run` with `yarn`.

 1. Install dependencies